-We have built a new function through the Photo Manager that offers Photo Authors a clear view of photos that have been disabled and the reasons why.
+We have built a function through the Photo Manager that offers Photo Authors a clear view of photos that have been disabled and the reasons why.
 The disabled photos view will help Authors better meet our quality standards or address any other important issues.

 As part of our quality assurance process, Envato reserves the right to disable an item temporarily to ensure it adheres to the quality standards and legal requirements of our marketplace.